gabriel21henrique/gabriel21henrique/README.md

 <img align="right" width="400" height="400" src="https://media.giphy.com/media/LPgFwCQg4HQBvPihcn/giphy.gif">

-# Hi, welcome to my profile!
+# Gabriel Silva

-## I'm Gabriel, a System Analysis and Development student and .NET developer
+## Hi, let me present a little about myself!

-… I'm 19 old and I'm currently working as full-stack developer at Programmer's - Beyond IT, in Matão city.
+- I'm 19 old and I'm currently working as full-stack developer at Programmer's - Beyond IT, in Matão city.
 On my free time I like to play guitar, pratice my English and create some cool applications using new technologies, such as bots for Twitter and Discord.

 ## Links
 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=link_do_seu_perfil_no_github)](https://github.com/gabriel21henrique)